 As a precaution, I'd be prepared for possible hypothyroidism by purchasing the desiccated porcine thyroid now and have it handy if your child starts to show symptoms.
-It may be weeks or months (in Jett's case) before you can find someone to treat your child.
+It may be weeks or months or years (in Jett's case) before you can find someone to treat your child.
+Make sure you get the bloodwork done before you use it so you have record that s/he indeed has it.
 Be sure to research thoroughly before giving any medication yourself.
 Stopthethyroidmadness.com has a step by step guide.

 Jett was first on dessicated porcine thyroid, which I had to give him myself until I found someone to treat him.
 Now he is on a T3 compound.
 In three weeks after taking the T3, he gained a pound, his skin was no longer dry, his body temperature went back to normal and his constipation went away.
 After being on T3 for 3 months, his TSH level is the same that it was when I gave him the desiccated thyroid medicine.
 (1.7) Now, since he stopped growing on the synthetic thyroid medicine and since I can't find a doctor to prescribe natural thyroid (I'm still looking), I'm back to giving him the natural, desiccated thyroid.